mapbox/mapbox-studio-classic/CONTRIBUTING.md

 - Do not commit doc images (screenshots, diagrams, etc.) to the mapbox-studio repo.
 Host them externally, either on github's issue image hosting or elsewhere.
 - Could the need to document be eliminated by improving the software (UI/UX/code)?

+### Before Tagging

+ - Make sure the tests are passing, on both travis and appveyor
+ - Run `npm ls` and make sure it presents no errors
+ - Run `npm dedupe` and see if any of the `unavoidable conflicts` are actually avoidable, say by bumping the `node-pre-gyp` version kept in `package.json`

 ### Tagging + releasing

 Tagging flow is like this: